 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the high tide was at 5:32 am and the low tide was at 4:42 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:34 am and the next low tide at 3:56 pm.
+The first high tide was at 11:00 am and the next high tide will be at 10:43 pm.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 41 to end the day with a tidal coefficient of 44.
-The tide heights today are 2.3 ft and 0.7 ft.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 75 to end the day with a tidal coefficient of 79.
+The tide heights today are 1.3 ft, 1.6 ft, 1.3 ft and 1.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Biloxi which is of 3.0 ft and a minimum height of -1.3 ft.

 Tide timetable for Biloxi.
 The times are generated in local time in Mississippi and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: